peterpotts/chromosome/README.md

 An algorithm to recombine the fragments of a chromosome.

 The application parses the FASTA formatted input into a collection of fragment objects.
 A fragment is composed of a description and a nucleotide sequence.
-These fragments are then zipped together using the simple zipper.
+These fragments are then zipped together using the sequential zipper.

 The sequential zipper is an implementation of the zipper function that takes a collection of fragments and evaluates the entire reconstructed chromosome represented as a string.